We have changed our name to:

 Ownership and Usage of Content Provided on This Site

-Materials on this website were produced and/or compiled by Canada Business Ontario for the purpose of providing Canadians with direct access to information about the programs and services offered by the Government of Canada.
+Materials on this website were produced and/or compiled by Small Business Services for the purpose of providing Canadians with direct access to information about the programs and services offered by the Government of Canada.

 The material on this site is covered by the provisions of the Copyright Act, by Canadian laws, policies, regulations and international agreements.
 Such provisions serve to identify the information source and, in specific instances, to prohibit reproduction of materials without written permission.